tiantian20007/DRLND-CollabCompet/Report.md

 ![alt text](https://github.com/tiantian20007/DRLND-CollabCompet/blob/master/res/algorithm2.png "algorithm")

+The algorithm is implemented in files below
+- maddpg.py
+- ddpg.py
+- buffer.py
+- OUNoise.py

 ## Model architectures

 A DNN with 2 hidden layers which contains 256 and 128 neuron units for both actor and critic.
 We choose relu as the activate function.